 Cost of products - Costs of products includes the cost of food, beverages and Winner's Circle amusement items.
 Our cost of food averaged 26 percent of food revenue in the first quarter of 2005 and 2004.
 Our cost of beverage, as a percentage of our beverage revenue, was approximately 22 percent in the first quarter of 2005 and 23 percent in the first quarter of 2004.
-Our amusement cost of product, as a percentage of amusements revenue, declined to approximately 10 percent in the first quarter of 2005 from approximately 11 percent in the first quarter of 2004.
-Our cost of product mix and pricing movements from third party suppliers.
+Our amusement cost of product, as a percentage of amusements revenue, declined to approximately 10 percent in the first quarter of 2005 from approximately 11 percent in the first quarter of 2004, largely as a result of direct purchase initiatives begun in 2004.
+Our cost of products is driven by product mix and pricing movements from third party suppliers.
 We continually strive to gain efficiencies in both the acquisition and use of products while maintaining high standards of product quality.